The Eastern Division of the National Ski Patrol

 How to get started:

-• A letter from the Credentials Chairman (PDF)
+• A letter from the Credentials Chairperson (PDF)

 • Certified Candidate Application (PDF)